Tencent/rapidjson/doc/features.md

  * Only store pointer instead of copying
 * Optimization for "short" strings
  * Store short string in `Value` internally without additional allocation.
- * For UTF-8 string: maximum 11 characters in 32-bit, 15 characters in 64-bit.
+ * For UTF-8 string: maximum 11 characters in 32-bit, 21 characters in 64-bit (13 characters in x86-64).
 * Optionally support `std::string` (define `RAPIDJSON_HAS_STDSTRING=1`)

 ## Generation